 The electrocardiogram (ECG) is a central tool used to establish the diagnosis of myocardial ischemia or infarction.
 New abnormalities in the ST segment and T waves represent myocardial ischemia and may be followed by the formation of Q waves.
-However, in some patients with ischemia or infarction, especially if the left circumflex coronary artery is involved, the standard 12 lead electrocardiogram may be normal or nonspecific.
+However, in some patients with ischemia or infarction, especially if the left circumflex coronary artery is involved, the standard 12 lead ECG may be normal or nonspecific.

 The findings on the ECG depend upon several characteristics of the ischemia or infarction including: